 Broccoli?
 No moderation.
 Please indulge more.

 I think you get the point.

-We don’t feel empowered eating ‘guilt free’.
-There shouldn’t be guilt in the first place to be free from!
-We feel empowered eating from an empowered place and listening to our bodies.
+We don’t feel empowered eating “guilt-free.”
+There shouldn’t be guilt in the first place to be free from.
+We feel empowered eating from a positive place and listening to our bodies.

-And, if you ate guilt free french toast this morning but you still feel guilty about the piece of cake you ate for your co-workers birthday, then guess what?
-It’s ok to remove guilt free from your vocab.
+And, if you ate guilt-free french toast this morning but you still feel guilty about the piece of cake you ate for your co-workers birthday, then guess what?
+It’s okay to remove guilt-free from your vocab.
 It’s not in mine.